akshshar/snoopy-xr/README.md

 This is a fairly simple exercise.
 We're gonna learn from https://xrdocs.github.io/application-hosting/tutorials/2016-06-17-xr-toolbox-part-5-running-a-native-wrl7-app/  and download the WRL7 vagrant box advertised to help build snoopy from scratch for WRL7 running as a distribution on IOS-XR.

+## What is Snoopy?

+You can learn more about snoopy here:  https://github.com/a2o/snoopy It's a small library that basically logs all the executed commands (+ arguments) on your system and sends logs to /var/log/auth.log or equivalent locations based on the distro in use.

 ## Setup a WRL7 vagrant box environment

 The WRL7 vagrant box is published on atlas at:  <https://app.vagrantup.com/ciscoxr/boxes/appdev-xr6.1.1>